Makgadikgadi Pans National Park

 The park is 100 km west of Nata, with well-marked access points along the A3 road.

-Best Places to Stay in Makgadikgadi Pans National Park
+Best Places to Stay at Makgadikgadi Pans National Park

 No results found.